IDGA Tactical Vehicle Conference - Click Here!

 Captain Jan van Tol (ret.) has commanded US Navy ships whose cruises were interrupted by major breakdowns, but said that this crew’s size was notable.
 Gannett’s Navy Times quotes him:

 “It surprises me to see oil leaking from such major points.
-I associate leaks with moving parts….
-What’s unusual is the sheer number of people who are going out to address what appears to be a wider-ranging problem….
-Are these systemic problems in one or more of the ship’s systems and physical plant?
+I associate leaks with moving parts… What’s unusual is the sheer number of people who are going out to address what appears to be a wider-ranging problem… Are these systemic problems in one or more of the ship’s systems and physical plant?
 If they are, that goes to the question of craftsmanship and why did the Navy accept the ship?
 Are there ship-wide problems of a similar nature of poor craftsmanship and quality assurance?
 Who made the decisions to allow it to reach this point?”

 Former 3-star vice-admiral Rep. Joe Sestak [D-PA] looked at the verified but unofficial photos [pdf] of the problem, and seems to be thinking along similar lines:

-“I expected to be handed machines of war that had a certain level of readiness I then had to maintain….
-Something could break.
-But I never expected to deploy with a machine of war, particularly a relatively new one, that had systemic problems that would take weeks at a time [to fix]...
-When it’s something that appears systemic to the construction… we’re giving short shrift to our warriors out there….
-I’d like to go back to ‘What are the institutional processes that permitted this to happen?’.... and find out how this can be done better.
+“I expected to be handed machines of war that had a certain level of readiness I then had to maintain… Something could break.
+But I never expected to deploy with a machine of war, particularly a relatively new one, that had systemic problems that would take weeks at a time [to fix]… When it’s something that appears systemic to the construction… we’re giving short shrift to our warriors out there… I’d like to go back to ‘What are the institutional processes that permitted this to happen?’… and find out how this can be done better.
 I have proposed that we should have hearings on acquisition reform in the new session, with LPD 17 part of that.”

-During a speech at the CSIS thin-tank, Navy Secretary Donald Winter noted that he remained unsatisfied with the USS San Antonio’s performance, and promised “an appropriate course of action ahead” without mentioning any specifics.
+During a speech at the CSIS think-tank, Navy Secretary Donald Winter noted that he remained unsatisfied with the USS San Antonio’s performance, and promised “an appropriate course of action ahead” without mentioning any specifics.
 Given the Navy’s acceptance of the ship, however, his options are limited.

 Winter did make an invidious comparison to the quality he has seen at Hyundai Heavy Industries in South Korea, however, which builds over 70 civilian ships per year as well as South Korea’s destroyers and amphibious assault ships.
 That competitive status was contrasted with American shipbuilding’s monopsony, in which the government is often the only major buyer and market forces are not really at work.